-Phase 5 was planted in 2010, and a full description of the planting can be found at https://lcrmscp.gov/steer_committee/technical_reports.html (LCR MSCP 2009c, 2010c) (see figure 4).
-This site is slightly different from other the PVER phases due to a more open canopy, several meadows, grassy ground cover, and a shorter average height of cottonwoods and Goodding's willows.
-The Phase 5 North, West and Triangle sites are all similar in species composition.
-The site is bordered by agricultural fields to the north and west and the LCR to the east.
+Phase 5 was planted in 2010 (LCR MSCP 2009c, 2010b) (see figure 3).
+This site differs from other nearby phases due to a more open canopy, several meadows, grassy ground cover, and a shorter average height of cottonwoods and Goodding's willows.
+The Phase 5 North, West, and Triangle sites are all similar in species composition.
+The phase is bordered by agricultural fields to the north and west and the LCR to the east.
 Dirt roads surround the perimeter, and an irrigation canal is on the western boundary.

-In 2019, there were 6 survey detections and 1 PR territory in Phase 5 North; 9 detections, 1 PO territory, and 1 PR territory in Phase 5 Triangle; and 11 detections, 1 PO territory, 1 PR territory, and 1 CO (nest) territory in Phase 5 West.
+In 2020, there were 13 survey detections, 1 PO territory, 1 PR territory, and 1 CO territory (fledgling) in Phase 5 North; 6 detections, 3 PO territories, and 1 PR territory in Phase 5 Triangle; and 11 detections and 2 PO territories in Phase 5 West.

-Phase 6 was planted in 2011 (LCR MSCP 2010d, 2019) (see figure 4).
+Phase 6 was planted in 2011 (LCR MSCP 2010c, 2019) (see figure 3).
 The phase is surveyed as Phase 6 North and Phase 6 South due to its large size, but both sites are similar in plant composition.
 The sites are bordered by agricultural fields, an irrigation canal to the west, and the LCR to the east.
 Dirt access roads surround the perimeter.
-Small areas of native grasses and honey mesquite on the southern and northern boundary appear stressed.
+Small areas of native grasses and honey mesquite plots on the southern and northern boundary appear stressed, yellowing, and dying.

-In 2019, there were 20 survey detections, 3 PO territories, 1 PR territory, and 1 CO (nest) territory in Phase 6 North and 15 detections, 3 PO territories, 3 PR territories, and 1 CO (nest) territory in Phase 6 South.
+In 2020, there were 16 survey detections, 2 PO territories, 3 PR territories, and 2 CO (1 nest and 1 copulation) territories in Phase 6 North and 15 detections, 1 PO territory, 1 PR territory, and 3 CO (nests) territories in Phase 6 South.

-Phase 7 was planted in 2012 (see figure 4).
-The eastern and western end plots are planted with honey mesquite and native grasses (LCR MSCP 2011b, 2012a).
+Phase 7 was planted in 2012 (see figure 3).
+The eastern and western end plots are planted with honey mesquite and native grasses (LCR MSCP 2011, 2012a).
 The sites are bordered by agricultural fields to the west and north, the LCR to the east, and Phase 6 to the south.
 Dirt access roads surround the perimeter.
-PVER 7 shows similar habitat site changes as described in the PVER 6 section, with yellowing and stressed mesquite along the eastern and western borders.
+PVER Phase 7 shows similar habitat site changes as in the PVER Phase 6 description, with yellowing and stressed mesquite along the eastern and western borders.
 Due to its large size, this phase is surveyed as two sites: Phase 7 North and Phase 7 South.

-In 2019, there were 12 detections, 1 PO territory, 1 PR territory, and 2 CO (nests) territories in Phase 7 North site and 11 detections, 2 PO territories, and 1 PR territory in Phase 7 South.
+In 2020, there were 9 detections, 3 PO territories, and 1 PR territory in Phase 7 North and 17 detections, 2 PO territories, 1 PR territory, and 1 CO (copulation) territory in Phase 7 South.

-Phase 8 is 500 m (1,640 ft) north of Phase 7 North and separated by an agricultural field (see figure 4).
-It was planted with honey mesquite and alkali sacaton (Sporobolus airoides) in 2013, and scattered cottonwoods have naturally colonized (LCR MSCP 2012a, 2012b).
-The cottonwoods and mesquite are growing well and appeared healthy and green during the cuckoo breeding season.
+Phase 8 is 500 m (1,640 ft) north of Phase 7 and separated by an agricultural field (see figure 3).
+It was planted with honey mesquite and alkali sacaton (Sporobolus airoides) in 2013, and scattered cottonwoods have naturally colonized (LCR MSCP 2012b).
+The trees are growing well and appeared mostly healthy and green during the cuckoo breeding season, though some cottonwoods appear stressed.
 The site is bordered by agricultural fields to the south, the LCR to the east, and disturbed scrubland to the north and west.
 Dirt access roads surround the perimeter.
-In 2019, warning signs adjacent and west of Phase 8 indicated the use of dangerous pesticides, which may negatively impact covered species.

-In 2019, there were two survey detections and no estimated territories at this site.
+In 2020, there were three survey detections and one PO territory at this site.